Here some of our experiences in Tanzania which we want to share with fellow travellers:

 we used the small border north of Mbala in Zambia, close to Lake Tanganyika and the border to Rwanda, which were both very easy and fast to cross.

-we got a 3-month visa for $50,-pp twice, again when we came back after Christmas in Austria and later, when we had to cross Tanzania to get to Kenya.
+we got a 3-month visa for $50,-pp three times in a row, when we came back after Christmas in Austria and later, when we had to cross Tanzania to get to Kenya.

 Toll, Insurance, TIP:

 No toll fees charged, nobody asked about insurance, but we had one from our German insurance.
 The only thing we had to pay for the car was $25,- for temporary import, which was valid for one month and needed to be extended.
 As we were back in Austria when it expired, we did as some friends had recommended: We left it until the border, to pay afterwards, but when leaving Tanzania, nobody asked about it, and we left without paying anything.